sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

  - /path/on/server/whisper:/opt/graphite/storage/whisper
  - /path/on/server/graphite.db:/opt/graphite/storage/graphite.db
  If you use Grafana annotations, you should make sure grafana.db is outside of the container.
 Follow the documentation at [grafana.org](http://docs.grafana.org/installation/docker/#grafana-container-using-bind-mounts).
+ 5. Run the latest version of Graphite and if you are using Docker, make sure you use a tagged version of the container (like graphiteapp/graphite-statsd:1.1.5-12) and never use the **latest** Docker tag.